eduroam Frequently Asked Questions

 How do I configure my computer or mobile device to use eduroam?

-Where is eduroam available at UWE?
+Where is eduroam available at UWE Bristol?

 Which username should I use?

-N.B.
-Do not use your email address.
+Please note: do not use your email address.

 What is an SSID?